 - What are the consequences of temporary debt protection (TDP)?

-- Access the TDP form on your dashboard in your Online Services account
+- Access the TDP form on your Online Services dashboard

 - Complete the form as best you can - if you are not certain about exact amounts, you can enter an estimated amount

-- Submit your form in your Online Services account
+- Submit your form through the Online Services dashboard

 If you're unable to create an Online Services account, you need to do the following:

 - contact us to request a paper copy of the form